apache/flink/docs/libs/ml/quickstart.md

 We can now transform the data into a `DataSet[LabeledVector]`.
 This will allow us to use the dataset with the FlinkML classification algorithms.
-We know that the 4th element of the dataset is the class label, and the rest are features, wo we can build `LabeledVector` elements like this:
+We know that the 4th element of the dataset is the class label, and the rest are features, so we can build `LabeledVector` elements like this:

 {% highlight scala %}